gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/adding-gatsby-image-support.md

 If you have a URL-based image API, you can create a custom image component that wraps `<GatsbyImage />` and displays images generated at runtime.
 If you have a source plugin, this could accept your native image object, but it could equally just take a base URL and generate the image based on that.
 This is a good solution for pure image hosts that aren't handling their own CMS data.

-There are two steps to create a custom image component:
+There are three steps to create a custom image component:

 1. Create your URL builder function
 2. Create your image data function